microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # Workbook Conversion Tool

-If you need weren't able to convert your private/legacy workbook before the deprecation date, you can migrate its content to a new workbook by following the steps here: [Workbooks Conversion Tool](../LegacyAI/DeprecatedWorkbookRetrievalTool.md)
+If you need weren't able to convert your private workbook before the deprecation date, you can migrate its content to a new workbook by following the steps here: [Workbooks Conversion Tool](../LegacyAI/DeprecatedWorkbookRetrievalTool.md)